Explore health content from A to Z.

 If you have most or all of these symptoms every day for at least two weeks, you may have depression.

-If you have symptoms of depression, talk with your doctor.
+If you have symptoms of depression, talk with your health care provider.
 He or she may refer you to a counselor or other mental health specialist.
-Your doctor may also prescribe medicine for your depression.
+Your health care provider may also prescribe medicine for your depression.
 A combination of counseling and medicine can be helpful in treating depression.

 Studies have shown that exercise can also be helpful in treating depression.
 And getting regular exercise, such as walking, is also a great way to keep your heart healthy.